dev-clemons/wtp-slides/slides.md

 <v-clicks>

-- Render Updates are done in the Webloop
+- async functions (render updates) are done in the webloop
 - It is not possible to synchronously give control to webloop
 - asyncio.sleep
   - only in asynchronous contexts
-  - async Programming is not easy
+  - async rogramming is not easy

 </v-clicks>